Skip to Main Content

 *International students must be fully admitted to a full-time, on-campus, in-person, degree-seeking program at the University of North Florida.
 Please contact the International Center for more information.

-• Specific Requirements
+• University Requirements

-• Application and Application Fee
+Application and Fee

-All applicants are required to use our online system to create an account and submit an application.
+Prospective students are required to use our online system to create an account and submit an application.
 The application opens approximately one year in advance and is only good for the term and program in which it is submitted.
-Applicants who have submitted their application and wish to change their admission term or major/concentration should contact us.
+Applicants who have submitted their application and wish to change their admission term or major/concentration may submit a new application and associated application fee.
+If you would like to cancel an open application, please contact us.

 A $30 (USD) application fee is required regardless of previous enrollment.
 The application fee is non-refundable and cannot be waived.
 Undergraduate application fees cannot be used for a graduate application, and vise versa.
 The application fee must be submitted prior to the review of an application.

-• College Transcripts
+College Transcripts

 All applicants must provide transcripts from a U.S. institution accredited by an accepted institutional accreditor or its equivalent from a non-US institution that awarded the bachelor’s degree and master’s degree, if applicable, and transcripts from institutions where any post-baccalaureate and/or graduate credits were earned.